Flow4R: Unifying 4D Reconstruction and Tracking with Scene Flow: Related Work

 \subsection{Structure-from-Motion (SfM)}

-Classical Structure-from-Motion methods~\cite{schonberger2016colmap, moulon2016openmvg,sweeney2015theia,pan2024glomap} typically rely on a modular three-stage pipeline, comprising keypoint extraction \& matching, triangulation \& registration, and bundle adjustment.
-These approaches use multi-view geometric constraints to explicitly optimize both the 3D points and camera poses, resulting in accurate and robust reconstructions.
-Later works~\cite{lindenberger2021pixel, wang2024vggsfm} make the pipeline fully differentiable, training in an end-to-end manner to make each component more robust.
-However, they still rely on iterative bundle adjustment optimization, which limits their speed, especially at large scale.
-Furthermore, they are limited to sparse reconstructions.
+Classical Structure-from-Motion (SfM) methods~\cite{schonberger2016colmap, moulon2016openmvg,sweeney2015theia,pan2024glomap} typically rely on a modular three-stage pipeline comprising keypoint extraction and matching, incremental triangulation and registration, and bundle adjustment.
+These approaches utilize multi-view geometric constraints to explicitly optimize both 3D points and camera poses, yielding accurate and robust reconstructions.
+Later works~\cite{lindenberger2021pixel, wang2024vggsfm} make the pipeline fully differentiable, training the components end-to-end to improve robustness.
+However, their reliance on iterative bundle adjustment optimizations limits their inference speed, particularly at scale, and they are typically constrained to sparse reconstructions.

-The recent work DUSt3R~\cite{wang2023dust3r} opened the way for feedforward 3D reconstruction using transformer-based architectures.
+DUSt3R~\cite{wang2023dust3r} pioneered feedforward 3D reconstruction using transformer-based architectures.
 It directly regresses pixel-aligned pointmaps for two input views in a shared coordinate frame, enabling dense reconstruction without explicit feature matching or optimization.
-Several follow-up works have been proposed to process more than two views.
+Subsequent follow-up works extend this paradigm to more than two views.
 Spann3R~\cite{wang2025spann3r} and related methods~\cite{wang2025cut3r,cabon2025must3r} extend DUSt3R to sequential multi-view data, while VGGT~\cite{wang2025vggt} and similar approaches~\cite{elflein2025light3r,yang2025fast3r,tang2025mvdust3r,wang2025pi3,keetha2026mapanything} process multiple images jointly to estimate consistent geometry.
-Many methods rely on a dedicated head for camera-pose regression, whereas Flow4R implicitly learns the camera pose via scene flow and pose weight maps.
-Note that the pose weight map not only excludes dynamic regions but also indicates which static regions are more reliable for camera pose estimation.
+Unlike many of these methods that rely on dedicated regression heads for camera pose estimation, Flow4R solves for camera poses implicitly using the predicted scene flow and pose weight maps.
+Crucially, the pose weight map not only filters out dynamic regions but also indicates which static structures are most reliable for ego-motion estimation.